fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 }
 ```

 <i>useSelector</i> receives a function as a parameter.
-The function, in turn, receives the current state as a parameter and it should return a selection of the state it wants to expose to the componet.
+The function, in turn, receives the current state as a parameter and it should return a selection of the state it wants to expose to the component.
 Here we need all of the notes, so our selector function returns the whole state: